rOY369/Software-Dev-Culture/Software Ethics.md

 **Continuous Improvement**

 I will fearlessly and relentlessly improve the code at every opportunity.
 I will never make the code worse.
-C
+Code will get cleaner with time.
+Designs will improve with time.
+I will always check in things a little bit better.
+I will take ownership of my mess and will not fear to clean bad code.

- - I will never stop learning and improving my craft.
+I will never stop learning and improving my craft.

 ## References

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgyMDQyMzY0OCwtMjA0NTU1Mzg5OF19
+eyJoaXN0b3J5IjpbMTYwNjA1NjMzOCwtMjA0NTU1Mzg5OF19
 -->